-19 -Co-opting of First Year Representatives
+19 - Co-opting of First Year Representatives

-- (1) Any person who is a member of the Society may be co-opted onto the Committee, in accordance with the process set out in clause 19(4). - (2) First Year elections via ballot paper(s) are to occur using a system of preferential voting, as determined by a special majority of the Executive, before the calling of the election - (3) Co-option of First Year representatives is only permitted if First-Year elections are unable to occur as per clause 19(2). - (4) The following processes shall apply for the purposes of co-opting First Year Representatives: - (a) No First Year Representative may be co-opted on to the committee unless the Executive first approves, by ordinary resolution, the call for first year representative applications (including any requirements that will apply to those applications).
+- (1) First Year elections via ballot paper(s) are to occur using a system of preferential voting, as determined by a special majority of the Executive, before the calling of the election. - (2) Co-option of First Year Representatives is only permitted if First-Year elections are unable to occur as per clause 19(2). - (3) The following processes shall apply for the purposes of co-opting First Year Representatives: - (a) No First Year Representative may be co-opted on to the Committee unless either: - (i) the Executive first approves, by ordinary resolution, the call for First Year Representative applications (including any requirements that will apply to those applications); or - (ii) the President, in consultation with the Vice-President, approves the call for First Year Representative applications (including any requirements that will apply to those applications) - (b) Within a reasonable time of the approval under clause 19(4)(a), the President shall publicise the call for applications on all authorised communication forums. - (c) Applications shall be submitted to the President.
+The deadline for applications must be no earlier than 10 calendar days after the publication of the call for applications. - (i) By special resolution, the Executive may shorten this deadline, but in no circumstances may this deadline be less than 4 calendar days.

-- (b) Within a reasonable time of the approval under clause 19(4)(a), the President shall publicise the call for applications on all authorised communication forums. - (c) Applications shall be submitted to the President.
-The deadline for applications must be no earlier than 10 calendar days after the publication of the call for applications. - (i) By special resolution, the Executive may shorten this deadline, but in no circumstances may this deadline be less than 4 calendar days. - (d) The President shall confidentially collate and de-identify the applications received.
+- (d) The President shall confidentially collate and de-identify the applications received.
 For the purposes of clause 19, an application shall be considered de-identified if it does not contain the applicant's name, photograph, student number, age, gender or postcode. - (e) The de-identified applications shall be circulated by the President amongst the Education Portfolio, who shall keep the applications confidential.
-The Education Portfolio shall co-opt the successful applicant by ordinary resolution and the reasons shall be provided in the report of the Director of Education and tabled at the next Committee meeting after the vacancy has been filled. - (5) Eligibility requirements for co-option under this clause are the same as those that would apply to elections for the relevant position under Part 7. - (6) An appointment under this clause will have effect from the time the name and position of the co-opted person is published on all authorised communication forums.
+The Education Portfolio shall co-opt the successful applicant by ordinary resolution and the reasons shall be provided in the report of the Director of Education and tabled at the next Committee meeting after the vacancy has been filled. - (4) Eligibility requirements for co-option under this clause are the same as those that would apply to elections for the relevant position under Part 7. - (5) An appointment under this clause will have effect from the time the name and position of the co-opted person is published on all authorised communication forums.
 The Director of Education is responsible for doing this within a reasonable time.